quaderno/quaderno-developers/source/includes/_checkout.md

-# Checkout: Sessions
+# Checkout

 ## Introduction

+Quaderno Checkout is a checkout form that you can use to sell your digital products and subscriptions from any website, email or message.

-A Checkout Session represents your customer’s session as they pay for one-time purchases or subscriptions through Checkout.
-You can create simple sessions by using Checkout Links but if you want to fine tune the Checkout for a specific customer or create Sessions on-the-fly, you can also create a Checkout Session directly.
-You can find more information about how to manage the Sessions in the [API docs](https://developers.quaderno.io/api/#checkout-sessions)
+A Checkout Session represents your customer’s session as they pay for one-off purchases or subscriptions through Checkout.

+You can create simple sessions by using [Checkout Links](https://support.quaderno.io/article/115-create-checkout-link).

+But if you want to fine tune the Checkout experience for a particular customer or create sessions on-the-fly, you can also create a Checkout Session directly.
+You can find more information about how to manage the Sessions in our [API docs](https://developers.quaderno.io/api/#checkout-sessions)

 ## How to create a Checkout Session and fulfill the order

-> In this example, we are going to learn how to create a Checkout Session for your customer and how to asynchrnonously identify the transaction once it has been completed by using the `checkout.succeeded` event.
+In this example, you will learn how to create a Checkout Session for your customer and how to asynchrnonously identify the transaction once it has been completed by using the `checkout.succeeded` event.

 ### Part 1: Creating the Session:

-Create a Checkout Session for your customer (more details [here](https://developers.quaderno.io/api/#create-a-session))
+First you need to dynamically create a Checkout Session for your customer (more details [here](https://developers.quaderno.io/api/#create-a-session))

 <div class="center-column"></div>
 ```shell